denizgokten/Deniz-Kertu-Final-Project/README.md

   1.1) Class for the Creatures /DONE
   1.2) Making the Player move /DONE
   1.3) Making the obstacles move /DONE
-    1.3.1) Making their speed dependent on score
-  1.4) Creating the reappearing food/wamrs
+    1.3.1) Making their speed dependent on score /IN PROGRESS 1.4) Creating the reappearing food/wamrs
   1.5) Collosion /IN PROGRESS
     1.5.1) Different outcomes with Food or Cars